 top of page

-This list of resources was put together by Long COVID patients and parents with the support of researchers and doctors in the Long COVID Web network.
+This list of resources was co-developed by Long COVID patients and parents, researchers and doctors in the Long COVID Web network.
 We have divided this list into five parts:

 1. Information for patients and parents of patients to take to their doctors about Long COVID.